Handle Operators in String Theory: The Path Integral Measure

 The significance of the boundary terms on the right-hand side of the first equality in (\ref{eq:Bintmub5bxx}) will emerge when this operator, $\hat{B}_k$, acts on (either offshell or onshell) vertex operators associated to asymptotic states or corresponding operators that arise within a handle/cycle of a Riemann surface.
 The result (\ref{eq:Bintmub5bxx}) is of central importance in string perturbation theory. \sk

 The first equality in (\ref{eq:Bintmub5bxx}) is a slight generalisation of Polchinski's result, namely eqn.~(26) in \cite{Polchinski88}, associated to his (so-called \cite{Nelson89}) $\hat{b}$ prescription.
 To be precise, (\ref{eq:Bintmub5bxx}) does {\it not} rely on a specific choice of conformal gauge metric (contrary to eqn.~(26) in \cite{Polchinski88} which is valid for the choice of metric given in eqn.~(16) there).\footnote{In fact, there is a relative sign difference in this expression compared to that in \cite{Polchinski88}.
 Nevertheless, we will see that there is an additional sign difference below that compensates this so that there is in fact perfect agreement with equations (28) and (30) in \cite{Polchinski88}.
 (The difference can be attributed to the distinction between active and passive coordinate frames and so has no physical significance.)} Secondly, we have not assumed that $v_m$ is real analytic, but only that it is complex-valued and $C^\infty$ at $p_m$.
 Nevertheless, the approach of Polchinski, using a metric on $\Sigma$ compatible with its complex structure to single out a conformal frame at a point $p_m\in\Sigma$, a procedure referred to \cite{Polchinski88} as {\it Weyl normal ordering}, is extremely useful.
-And furthermore, his {\it specific} choice \cite{Polchinski88} of choosing a metric to define a conformal coordinate system that is ``as flat as possible'' at a point $p_m$ will be indispensable since it provides an explicit globally well-defined (modulo an immaterial U(1) phase) and covariant slice in moduli space, so we will discuss it in further detail below.\footnote{To elaborate a bit further, Polchinski's specific choice of metric plays a role analogous to using Riemann normal coordinates for real manifolds, which has in turn proved extremely valuable in non-linear $\sigma$-model studies in non-trivial string backgrounds (a very short list of early references being \cite{Friedan80,Alvarez-GaumeFreedmanMukhi81,FradkinTseytlin85,Mukhi86,CallanGan86,Tseytlin87,HowePapadopoulosStelle88,Osborn90}). } This procedure will be equivalent to adopting holomorphic normal coordinates which fixes invariance under holomorphic reparametrisations (and therefore also Weyl transformations). \sk
+And furthermore, his {\it specific} choice \cite{Polchinski88} of choosing a metric to define a conformal coordinate system that is ``as flat as possible'' at a point $p_m$ will be indispensable since it provides an explicit globally well-defined (modulo an immaterial U(1) phase) and covariant slice in moduli space, so we will discuss it in further detail below.
+This is to be contrasted with Nelson's approach \cite{Nelson89} based on holomorphicity which requires Wu-Yang type boundary terms on patch overlaps that must in turn be constructed on a case-by-case basis -- Polchinski's approach effectively determines all these Wu-Yang contributions automatically and localises them.\footnote{To elaborate a bit further, Polchinski's specific choice of metric plays a role analogous to using Riemann normal coordinates for real manifolds, which has in turn proved extremely valuable in non-linear $\sigma$-model studies in non-trivial string backgrounds (a very short list of early references being \cite{Friedan80,Alvarez-GaumeFreedmanMukhi81,FradkinTseytlin85,Mukhi86,CallanGan86,Tseytlin87,HowePapadopoulosStelle88,Osborn90}). } This procedure will be equivalent to adopting holomorphic normal coordinates which fixes invariance under holomorphic reparametrisations (and therefore also Weyl transformations), but reparametrisation invariance will be manifest. \sk